 - Lose 10% of my body weight by May 15–I am not fat, but I am inching up on fluffy and if I don’t reign it in pretty fast, it’s going to get out of control.
 About eight months ago, my formerly workaholic metabolism sent a wire saying, “Listen, man, I’m tired of doing all the work here.
 I’m on strike.”
 My metabolism sounds like Steve Buscemi, at least in my head.
 The long and the short of it is that I eat a lot, I drink more than my fair share of beer, and I’ve put on about ten pounds that I can’t seem to will away.
 I’miss the days of being in the 160s, so now seems like as good a time as any to get back there.
 The goal is 168 pounds (90% of my current weight) by the time my second kid is born.
 This apparently is going to require more than just wanting it to happen.

 - Online poker moratorium–Two or three years ago, I would play a minimum of three hours of online poker a day.
 That number was usually closer to five hours per day.
+That’s not including the time I spent on other gambling sites like this ?????? where I spent further hours enjoying myself and making some extra money.
 I was successful at it at the time, but it killed a ton of my daily productivity.
 I have no desire to be a pro poker player, nor any illusion I could succeed as one.
-Since then, online poker has become a fall-back “something to do” when I don’t have anything else pressing to do (would you believe I am playing right now…).
+Since then, online poker has become a fall-back “something to do” when I don’t have anything else pressing to do (would you believe I am playing right now… I’m actually glad I looked at resources similar to this guide for beginners, otherwise I might not have been enjoying online gambling to the extent I do today).
 When I have an hour to kill between assignments, there is nothing on TV, or the wife is sleeping, I will fire up the machine and play for a while.
 There is nothing particularly wrong with this.
 I enjoy it and it’s great mental exercise.
 It is also, however, a tremendous time-waster.
 I probably play 10-12 hours per week.
 That’s 10-12 hours I could be doing something else a lot more productive.
 Writing for instance.
 And so, I plan to turn off the online poker machine and not play a single hand of online poker until two major writing projects are finished to my satisfaction.
 That could happen by March, it may not happen at all.

 - Boycott 2009–My family has taken a lot more road trips in the past couple of years.
 Because we have a young’un and because it’s convenient, we have spent a lot of time under the golden arches.
 I finally reached my breaking point in southeast Georgia.
 I stood in line the Sunday after Thanksgiving and waited for 15 minutes for two bags for of the worst food in America.
 I actually felt guilty giving it to my family.
 It’s not so much a health issue as one of me being indignant.
 I can’t believe I’m paying money I earn for food that is so bad.
 And so, I’m resolving to stop willingly paying good money for bad food.
 Specifically, I’m vowing to not eat at the following eateries for the whole of 2009 under any circumstances: McDonald’s, Red Lobster, and Ruby Tuesday.
 There should be more on the list, but I’ve gotta start somewhere.
 You have a list like this?
 What am I missing?